fizyr/keras-retinanet/README.md

 </p>

 ### Projects using keras-retinanet
+* [NATO Innovation Challenge](https://medium.com/data-from-the-trenches/object-detection-with-deep-learning-on-aerial-imagery-2465078db8a9).
+The winning team of the NATO Innovation Challenge used keras-retinanet to detect cars in aerial images ([COWC dataset](https://gdo152.llnl.gov/cowc/).
 * [Microsoft Research for Horovod on Azure](https://blogs.technet.microsoft.com/machinelearning/2018/06/20/how-to-do-distributed-deep-learning-for-object-detection-using-horovod-on-azure/).
 A research project by Microsoft, using keras-retinanet to distribute training over multiple GPUs using Horovod on Azure.
 * [Anno-Mage](https://virajmavani.github.io/saiat/).
 A tool that helps you annotate images, using input from the keras-retinanet COCO model as suggestions.
 * [Telenav.AI](https://github.com/Telenav/Telenav.AI/tree/master/retinanet).
 For the detection of traffic signs using keras-retinanet.